allisonx3/reconciliationhelpr/README.md

 - 💰 Daily totals and difference calculations
 - 🚦 Visual indicators for discrepancies
 - 🔒 Completely local processing (no data leaves your computer)
+- 🌓 Dark mode support with system preference detection

 ## Getting Started

 ### Prerequisites
 - Node.js installed on your computer
-- Basic familiarity with YNAB and CSV exports
+- Git installed on your computer
+- CSV files from your bank and YNAB

 ### Installation